shameem17/iOS-Learning/optional.md

 let today = day! //forced unwrap
 ```

-Forced unwrapping may cause runtime error if the optional variable doesn't contains any value i.e. contains ```nil``` value
+Forced unwrapping may cause runtime error if the optional variable doesn't contain any value i.e. contains ```nil``` value

-> **IMPORTANT :x: <br>
+> **IMPORTANT** :x: <br>
-> Optionals should never be forced unwrapped unless you are absolutely certain it contains a value
+> Optionals should never be forced unwrapped unless you are sure that it contain a value
 >